 His sister is also a radical feminist hippy who is dating a normal hippy who abuses her.
 I actually find this story kind of interesting, as Charlie starts off not knowing if he should tell someone or not.
 He then tells Patrick, Patrick tells his parents, and they both lie about breaking up — what I’m saying is nothing comes of it considering all of that happened in the first fifty pages.

 Most of the other characters are quite bland all things considered but a few of them shine out.
-The only ones besides Charlie I can say I find all that interesting are Patrick, Sam, and Charlie’s sister for awhile.
-It commonly feels like these characters are more placeholders for events to happen around then fleshed out friends of Charlie.
+The only ones besides Charlie I can say I find all that interesting are Patrick, Sam, and Charlie’s sister for a while.
+It commonly feels like these characters are more placeholders for events to happen around than fleshed-out friends of Charlie.

 I’ll end this review by talking about the ending of this book, a bullshit twist that didn’t improve anything.

 Throughout the book, Charlie sometimes talks about his Aunt Helen.
 A woman who lived with his family for a handful of years, let him stay up to watch Saturday Night Live, and died in a car crash on her way to get him a Christmas present.
 We even see Charlie visit her grave a couple of times and see him clearly being upset his aunt isn’t around anymore.

 It’s not directly said in the epilogue, just kind of clearly implied as something he repressed that was brought back when he tried to kill himself by — watching television naked?
 I don’t know!